If it’s vegan, it must be eco-friendly… right? Not necessarily.

 Looking at these chic shoes, you may not be able to believe what they’re made from!
 Verdura takes recycled fish nets (washes them a few times to soften the fabric for comfort) and dyes them naturally to produce their designer shoes.

-Not to forget any detail, the inner construction of Verdura’s vegan shoes are also eco-conscious.
+Not to forget any detail, the inner construction of Verdura’s sustainable vegan shoes are made from earth-minded materials.
 The insoles are made from cork and the soles are either made from recycled rubber or recycled, vegetable-tanned leather.
 [Check out more sandal brands in this guide.]

 Styles: Sandals, Boots

-Eco-minded fashion brand Ecoalf creates eco-friendly vegan shoes made from recycled and low-impact animal-free materials.
+Eco-friendly fashion brand Ecoalf creates sustainable vegan shoes made from recycled and low-impact animal-free materials.
 Their cruelty-free shoes don’t have any leather — the brand completely stopped using leather in its collections three years ago.
 Ecoalf produces their shoes with materials like recycled tires, recycled rubber, and recycled polyester made from plastic bottles.
 Many of their shoes are made with a percentage of virgin synthetic fabrics.

 Styles: Sneakers, Sandals, Flip Flops